ceph/ceph/doc/man/8/cdebugpack.rst

 useful for debugging crashes.
 The resulting tarball can be shared with Ceph developers when debugging a problem.

-The tarball will include the binaries for cmds, cosd, and cmon, any log files, the ceph.conf configuration file, any core files we can find, and (if the system is running) dumps of the current osd, mds, and pg maps from the monitor.
+The tarball will include the binaries for ceph-mds, ceph-osd, and ceph-mon, any log files, the ceph.conf configuration file, any core files we can find, and (if the system is running) dumps of the current osd, mds, and pg maps from the monitor.